thinkng/ODB2BMPDemo/README.md

 # ODB2BMPDemo
 Binaries &amp; demo data only

-For a password to unzip the file, please send an email to contact.thinh@gmail.com

 1. Open demo ODB++ project:
 - Click Open -> Choose folder named 'ODB Sample'-> OK